 Then, walk toward Philopappos Hill along Apostolou Pavlou pedestrian lane, with an Acropolis view in the distance.

-Spend the rest of the morning hiking Philopappou Hill (also sometimes called Muses Hill).
+Spend the rest of the morning hiking Philopappou Hill (sometimes called Muses Hill).
 Sitting to the west of the Acropolis – and providing an exceptional elevated view of the Parthenon – this area is rich with history.

 Other things to do on Philopappos Hill are finding the ancient ruins that are scattered across the landscape and leisurely strolling the intertwining trails under the shade of evergreens.
 Also, look for the tortoises that call the area their home!